davidrhoden/davidrhoden-basic-netlify/timeline/sebadoh-oej-nov-6-2011.md

 ---
-title: I saw Sebadoh at One Eyed Jack's.
+title: I saw Sebadoh at One Eyed Jack’s.
 date: 2011-11-06T22:00:00.000Z
 excerpt: I went with Dan.
 They were good.
 image: /static/img/timeline/sebadoh-nov-6-2011.png